browserslist/browserslist/README.md

 naming or prefixing the module with `@scope/browserslist-config`, such as `@scope/browserslist-config` or `@scope/browserslist-config-mycompany`.

-If you don't accept Browserslist queries from users, you can disable the validation by using the `dangerousExtend` option:
+If you don’t accept Browserslist queries from users, you can disable the validation by using the `dangerousExtend` option:

 ```js